Wayne Beddison

 Wayne Beddison (born 24 August 1961) is a former Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

+Beddison, a Dimboola recruit, where he won the Wimmera Football League's Under 17 best and fairest award in 1976 and 1977.

-Beddison, a Dimboola recruit, played 10 games for Essendon, all in the 1983 VFL season.
+Beddison played 10 games for Essendon, all in the 1983 VFL season.
 He took one of the best marks of the 1983 season, on debut, at the Sydney Cricket Ground.
 A forward, his 18 goals that year included a six-goal haul in a win over the Sydney Swans at Windy Hill in round 12.

-He didn't take part in Essendon's finals campaign, but was a member of their reserves premiership team, before returning to Dimboola after the grand final win.
+He didn't take part in Essendon's finals campaign, but was a member of their 1983 reserves premiership team, before returning to Dimboola after the grand final win.